-During the year ending 30 June 2023 the company undertook the following exploration and evaluation activities on the project:
+During the year ending 30 June 2024 the company undertook the following exploration and evaluation activities on the project:

-H Desktop review to plan a wide spaced Auger Program to validate the potential resource target across its Inhambane Project.
+H Site and revised desktop review to plan a wide spaced Auger Program to validate the potential resource target across its Inhambane Project.
 This program has been designed to determining how much its existing JORC Mineral Resource of 90MT @ 3.0% THM could be increased by.